operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 ...
 ```

-- 3) Now, add the CSV deployment to this test (`spec.install.spec.deployments`)
+- Now, add the CSV deployment to this test (`spec.install.spec.deployments`)
-- 4) Then, you can run the tool and check if its result will be `restricted` as expected, i.e.,
+- Then, you can run the tool and check if its result will be `restricted` as expected (i.e.):

 ```sh
 $ ./kubectl-psachecker inspect-workloads -f test.yaml